The Significance of the Blood

 There is another model in which to understand the blood.
 Jesus fulfilled the requirements of the older covenant in a permanent way for us.
 But Jesus also came teaching a new covenant (a new model) based on value systems.
 In the new model, the blood is still an indicator of a death, but the understanding of how the death is significant is a little different.

 Hebrews 9 & 10 contrasts the old and new covenant.
 The first one had an earthly high priest.
 In this last one, Jesus God is high priest.
 The old covenant had external, written laws that needed external enforcement.
 In the new covenant, Hebrews 10:16 says God will make the laws internal to his people by writing them on their hearts and minds.
-This is the work of the Holy Spirit to transform us as we adopt God's value system as our own.
+This is the work of the Holy Spirit to transform us as we adopt the value system of God as our own.
 We can have relationship through what we have in common in this shared value system.

 The big difference is understanding how we participate in death.
 Jesus died to self on the cross and by this he bridged the relationship divide between God and man.
 God raised Jesus to life in validation of his accomplishment and as proof of the promise that God would do the same for us.
 When we adopt this same value system and daily die to self, God also enlivens us spiritually.
 The evidence of this is that we see ourselves and others becoming increasingly Christ-like.
 This is evidence that we have relationship with God.